lych1233/compactDRL/README.md

-# *(To Be Continued ...)* Easy-to-read Deep Reinforcement Learning Algorithms in a Compact Implementation
+# Easy-to-read Deep Reinforcement Learning Algorithms in a Compact Implementation

 | Algorithms |  |
 | :--------: | :---------------: |